goplengutten/Brocoin/README.md

 > node createBlockchain.js
 ```

+Go to localhost:3000 in your browser.

+Go to the "Generate key" tab and generate a new key/address.
+Save both.

-Open the miner.js file and add the address you just created to 'minerAddress = "your address here"'.
+Open the miner.js file in the miner folder and add the address you just created to 'minerAddress = "your address here"'.
 This is the address that will get the reward for mining blocks.

 To start mining on the newly created blockchain, run
 ```